- Learn at your own pace.

 - Enroll at any time.

-- You can complete your courses as fast as necessary but generally completion is within 4 to 5 months.
+- You can complete your courses as fast as necessary but completion is within 4 to 5 months.

 - You must have earned a bachelor’s degree if registering for credit.

 This workshop is intended as an introduction to Universal Design for Learning (UDL).
-UDL is a, “set of principles for curriculum development that give all individuals equal opportunities to learn” (CAST, 2012).
+UDL is a “set of principles for curriculum development that give all individuals equal opportunities to learn” (CAST, 2012).
 Students will explore the advantages of designing curriculum with UDL, as well as a variety of technology tools that support its implementation.
-Over the course of the workshop, students will work with an existing lesson plan to address the three principals of UDL, successfully integrate technology, and better meet the needs of students in their classrooms.
+Over the course of the workshop, students will work with an existing lesson plan to address the three principles of UDL, successfully integrate technology, and better meet the needs of students in their classrooms.